 FINAL: No. 9 LSU beats No. 4 Clemson 17-10 in season opener

-CLEMSON, SC - LSU is ahead of Clemson 17–10 in the fourth quarter of a Top-10 Tigers showdown to kick off the 2025 season on the final Saturday in August.
+CLEMSON, SC - LSU beat Clemson 17–10 in a Top-10 Tigers showdown to kick off the 2025 season on the final Saturday in August.

 LSU got their hands on the ball first to start the game, but couldn't walk away with any points.